lucidrains/flash-genomics-model/README.md

 ## Flash Genomics Model (FGM)

-My own attempt at a long context genomics model, leveraging recent advances in long context attention modeling (<a href="https://arxiv.org/abs/2205.14135">Flash Attention</a> + other hierarchical methods)).
+My own attempt at a long context genomics model, leveraging recent advances in long context attention modeling (<a href="https://arxiv.org/abs/2205.14135">Flash Attention</a> + other hierarchical methods).

+If you would like to collaborate and not averse to having the final model completely open sourced, get in touch.
+My goal is to simply figure out if long context is what holds us back from a new SOTA model.

 ## Citations